gantech/OpenFAST/docs/source/dev/cppapi/index.rst

   p_OpFM%forceTwrHnodes(p_OpFM%NnodesForceTower) = p_OpFM%TowerHeight

-:func:`OpFM_InterpolateForceNodesChord` then interpolates the chord to the actuator force nodes. :func:`OpFM_CreateActForceMotionsMesh` creates a `OpenFAST` mesh with the new actuator force nodes using the following procedure:
+The chord values associated with the AeroDynamic mesh are mapped to the actuator force mesh using linear interpolation in :func:`OpFM_InterpolateForceNodesChord`. :func:`OpFM_CreateActForceMotionsMesh` creates a `OpenFAST` mesh with the new actuator force nodes using the following procedure:

 1. :func:`OpFM_CreateTmpActForceMotionsMesh` first creates a temporary mesh at the new actuator force nodes with no :samp:`RefOrientation` and the correct :samp:`Orientation`: